department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/thailand-military-bases.md

 ### How do I get these benefits?
 You’ll need to file a claim for disability compensation.
 When you file, you’ll have to show that you had contact with Agent Orange while serving in the military.

-To prove that you had contact with Agent Orange during your Thailand service, you’ll need to send us supporting documents that show you had regular perimeter security duty, such as:
+To prove that you had contact with Agent Orange in Thailand during your service, you’ll need to send us supporting documents that show you had regular perimeter security duty, such as:
 - Daily work duty logs, **or**
 - Performance evaluation reports, **or**
 - Job records (for example, records showing you worked as a dog handler or a member of a security squadron or military police unit)